July 12, 2022 Update on Skydio’s compliance with FAA Remote ID requirements.

 (1) Recreational operators: By requiring recreational pilots to fly unequipped drones in designated flying fields (instead of backyards, public parks, and other open spaces), the rule represents a significant departure from the status quo.
 At Skydio, we strongly support the hobbyist and recreational community.
 Dozens of Skydio employees first experienced the magic of flight by building and flying R/C aircraft as children.
 Our co-founder and CEO, Adam Bry, won a national championship in R/C airplane aerobatics at the age of 16.

-We are happy to say that the FAA accepted both recommendations, creating a mechanism to retrofit unequipped aircraft with Remote ID, and making it easier to create and change FAA-approved flying fields where unequipped pilots can fly.
+We are happy to say that the FAA accepted both recommendations, creating a mechanism to retrofit unequipped aircraft to meet the new requirements, and making it easier to create and change FAA-approved flying fields where unequipped pilots can fly.
 We want to applaud the Academy of Model Aeronautics and their members for their advocacy to the FAA on these and other topics.
 Skydio will continue to work with the FAA and our partners to support flexibility for recreational pilots.

 (2) Performance vs prescription: The FAA describes the rule as a technology neutral, performance-based regulation: one that tells pilots and manufacturers where to go without telling them how to get there.
 In many respects, that is correct.
 But perhaps not in every respect.